|

 replacement rubber!
 Because I see none anywhere.
 They are again bespoke

 solutions I think at high cost rather than standard tyre sizes.
 Battery charger is both automatic charger and maintainer (includes a float charge after charging for long term connection and storage of batteries.)
 Much like most modern multi stage logic controlled powerchair chargers.
 (Although some don't "maintain" or float long term after charging).
 A fast charger should be included as well but like all over the counter powerchairs its not included.
+So we are expected to wait forever while batteries charge.
 Range 45 km / 30 miles A very, very

 dubious claim with its 2 tiny 24v 22Ah batteries!
 I would put a weeks